 First, find out how much your hour is currently worth.
 Maybe right now your hour is worth $50 or $100.
 That would mean, when you spend two precious hours doing household chores, you lose $200.
 Is that really worth it?

-So, I know if I decide to watch a movie for two hours, the movie didn’t just cost me 20 dollars.
-It cost me much, much more.
+So, for example, if you decide to watch a movie for two hours, the movie won’t just cost you 20 dollars.
+It will cost you much more because you could have been doing something else with that time.

-I still enjoy watching movies and do so sometimes.
-But I have to be aware of how much it actually costs me to invest this time.
-Before I watched it I would ask myself if the experience is worth that kind of money.
+You can still enjoy watching movies and do so sometimes.
+But you have to be aware of how much it actually costs you to invest this time.
+Before you watch anything, it might be good to ask yourself if the experience is worth that kind of money.

 Often, it’s worth it.
-It’s time that I spend with family so I’m willing to pay that amount.
-But I do so very consciously.
-Most people aren’t aware of this at all.
+It’s time that you actually spend with family so most people are willing to pay that.
+But make sure to do so very consciously.
+Most people aren’t aware of where their time goes.
 If you think about it that way, you will be more present in the moment.

-Before you do something, calculate if it’s worth your time.
+So, before you do something, calculate if it’s worth your time.
 What kind of amazing results could you produce, if you invested your time differently?
+Or, better yet, ask yourself – how can I maximize the use of my time?

-You have to prioritize and understand how you value your time.
+To do this, you have to prioritize and understand how you value your time.
 If you don’t value your time, you are not going to be successful.
+This is simple – if you don’t value your time, then others won’t value it either.

 Bill Gates, for example, has his calender in 6-minute increments – and he is a billionaire.
 My mentor Dan Pena is scheduling his day in 15-minute increments.
-They all think about how they manage and invest their time well.
+They all think about how they manage and invest their time and they do not spend too much time on anything.

 Rich People Are Patient

-There is one more thing you have to be aware of.
+There is one more thing you have to be aware of that makes rich people stand out from others.

-If you are working hard to become rich, there is a common trap that people run into.
-You work hours and hours and suddenly you make a bit of money.
-I’m not talking about a lot of money, but you manage to make some.
+It usually goes something like this: You work hours and hours and suddenly you make a bit of money.
+We’re not talking about a lot of money, but you manage to make some.
+You look at your bank account, and it looks pretty decent.

-At that point, most people think “damn, I worked so hard.
+So, at that point, you (and most other people) might think: “Damn, I worked so hard.
 I waited 20, 30, 40 years for that…I want that rich life NOW.”
+And what then?

 Instead, you should look at the process of how they got rich.
 Again, you would realize, they buy the asset first.